DataDog/datadog-ci/src/commands/synthetics/README.md

 **Proxy configuration**

-It is possible to configure a proxy to be used for outgoing connections to Datadog using `https_proxy`, `all_proxy` environment variables or with the `proxy` key of the global configuration file.
+It is possible to configure a proxy to be used for outgoing connections to Datadog using the `proxy` key of the global configuration file.

 As the [`proxy-agent`](https://github.com/TooTallNate/node-proxy-agent) library is used to configure the proxy, protocols supported are `http, https, socks, socks4, socks4a, socks5, socks5h, pac+data, pac+file, pac+ftp, pac+http, pac+https`.
-The `proxy` key of the global configuration file is passed to a new `proxy-agent` instance if the environment variables are not defined,  meaning same configuration than the library is supported.
+The `proxy` key of the global configuration file is passed to a new `proxy-agent` instance, meaning same configuration than the library is supported.

-**Note**: the `protocol` key is mandatory in the proxy configuration.
+**Note**: `host` and `port` keys are mandatory arguments and the `protocol` key defaults to `http` if not defined.

 #### Commands